 If you’ve seen previous pics of my keeping room, you may notice a rather large new addition.
 I recently added the architectural piece above the fireplace, and I absolutely love it!
 Even though this room isn’t very big, it has high ceilings.
 By adding something tall above the fireplace your eye is now drawn up to notice all that space.
 It makes the whole room feel larger!

-If you’re interested in this piece, it’s the Distressed Ivory Grand Gate Plaque from Kirkland’s.
-The same piece is also available in a mahogany finish.
-They have many similar architectural pieces to fit just about any space.
+If you’re interested in this piece, it’s called the Distressed Ivory Grand Gate Plaque from Kirkland’s.
+I don’t think it’s available anymore, but they have many similar architectural pieces to fit just about any space.

 I also asked my husband to place a screw in the top center so I can hang different things from it all year.
 This spring I’m displaying a simple boxwood wreath up there.
 I’m looking forward to changing this up and hanging all kinds of things throughout the year!

-I repeated the boxwood below the gate and in the center of the mantle in this arrangement (also purchased from Kirkland’s).
+I repeated the boxwood below the gate and in the center of the mantle.
+You can find something similar HERE.
 To the right is a simple ceramic bunny (it’s actually a piggy bank from my daughter’s room when she was a baby), and to the left is a ceramic canister with a bunny on top.

 I love the colors in this wood art piece, and it screamed spring to me.
 It coordinates nicely with all the colors in my keeping room, so it found a home on the mantle.